Course Outline

 Delivery mode Task No. Assessment Product Individual or Group Weighting % What is the duration / length?
 When should I submit?
 Where should I submit it?

-A 20-minutes long in-workshop group presentation followed by maximum of 5 minutes Q&A
+A 15-minute in-class group presentation followed by Q&A for a maximum of 5 minutes and a 250-word peer-review.

 A 2000-word written piece excluding reference list.